ALLATRA Representatives Attend European WFWP EUME Women’s Leadership Conference in Tirana

 “Therefore, our path to peace and stability must begin with a collective bridge of knowledge.
 We need to unite experts from various fields, including physicists and ecologists, to find a solution to eliminate the dangerous electrostatic charge in nanoplastics.
 Our security is at stake, and only our collective, innovative initiative can protect the future,” said Mejzlíková.

-Dr. Tetiana Zinchenko, ALLATRA IPM participant and Director of the International Professional Alliance “Climate Crisis & Mental Health” (UK), pointed out an alarming trend in her speech:
+Dr. Tetiana Zinchenko, ALLATRA participant and Director of the International Professional Alliance “Climate Crisis & Mental Health” (UK), pointed out an alarming trend in her speech:

 “Globally, we are seeing a rise in the number of neurodegenerative and psychiatric illnesses, as well as neurodevelopmental disorders.
 Research shows that this increase clearly correlates with the increased environmental contamination by micro- and nanoplastics (MNP).